Lions Club Students of the Month

 In addition to his coursework, Jonah is gaining real-world experience through an Advanced Placement Internship (API) with Highland Tank, where he applies his welding skills in a professional setting.

-Jonah chose to attend CTC to gain practical, career-ready skills while still in high school.
+Jonah chose to attend LCCTC to gain practical, career-ready skills while still in high school.
 Following graduation, he plans to enter the workforce full time in the welding industry.

 December 2025